- April 24, 2019

 Important Changes in JDK 11 Release

 Before migrating to the new Java 11 version, it’s imperative to determine the major changes it can bring to a software system.
-Following are the important changes that are happening with the new version.
+The following are the important changes that are happening with the new version.

 - Oracle has moved from major releases often at an interval of 3 years or more to a streamlined fixed feature release.